 The remaining question is whether a longer rest period would improve the results even more.
 The fact that even after 20 hours of rest the battery is still gaining voltage suggests this possibility.
 I'll leave this experiment to someone else.

-This web page on the Regency TR-1 was created and updated for many years by Dr. Steve Reyer, who passed away in 2018.
+These web pages on the Regency TR-1 were created and updated for many years by Dr. Steve Reyer, who passed away in 2018.
 He was a true enthusiast in the radio hobby and is greatly missed.
 Steve was Professor Emeritus (Electrical Engineering) at the Milwaukee School of Engineering.
 He earned his Ph.D. in electrical engineering at Marquette University.
 Steve had hobby interests in consumer electronics and in Milwaukee Architecture.
 We are honored to keep his extensive efforts in the hobby alive and available here at collectornet.net